Best instant access savings accounts for the over 50s UK 2023

 What are instant access savings accounts for the over 50s?

-Instant access savings accounts are bank accounts where you can put money aside but still have easy access to it.
-This means you can add and withdraw funds at will, without facing any penalties or being obligated to keep money in the account for a set period of time, like with a fixed term savings account.
+Instant access savings accounts allow you to put money aside and earn interest on it while still having immediate access to the cash.
+This means you can add and withdraw funds at will, without being obligated to keep money in the account for a set period of time.

 As the name suggests, instant access savings accounts for the over 50s are available exclusively to banking customers aged from 50 upwards.
 There isn’t a wide range of providers who offer these products, but one example would be Saga.